davidevernizzi/davidevernizzi.github.io/_posts/2017-11-06-a-little-docker-journey.markdown

 The Jenkins job is confiured to run each time a commit is pushed in git.
 This creates a new Docker image which is uploaded on Nexus.
 The Docker images is tagged both with the build number and as `latest`.

+# Docker Compose

-Finally, there is a `docker-compose.yml` that puts everything together:
+There is a `docker-compose.yml` that puts everything together:

 ```
 version: "3"